Yemsheng/collect-exceptions/README.md

 # collect-exceptions

 ---
-'collect-exceptions' is a python exception collector It can collect django, celery exception
+'collect-exceptions' is a python exception collector.
+It can collect django and celery exception

 ---
 ### django: